PrefectHQ/prefect/docs/concepts/schedules.md

 Note that the `anchor_date` does not indicate a "start time" for the schedule, but rather a fixed point in time from which to compute intervals.
 If the anchor date is in the future, then schedule dates are computed by subtracting the `interval` from it.
 Note that in this example, we import the [Pendulum](https://pendulum.eustace.io/) Python package for easy datetime manipulation.
 Pendulum isn’t required, but it’s a useful tool for specifying dates.

 !!! info "Daylight saving time considerations"
     If the schedule's `anchor_date` or `timezone` are provided with a DST-observing timezone, then the schedule will adjust itself appropriately.
 Intervals greater than 24 hours will follow DST conventions, while intervals of less than 24 hours will follow UTC intervals.

     For example, an hourly schedule will fire every UTC hour, even across DST boundaries.
 When clocks are set back, this will result in two runs that _appear_ to both be scheduled for 1am local time, even though they are an hour apart in UTC time.

     For longer intervals, like a daily schedule, the interval schedule will adjust for DST boundaries so that the clock-hour remains constant.
 This means that a daily schedule that always fires at 9am will observe DST and continue to fire at 9am in the local time zone.

-For more detail, please see the [`IntervalSchedule` API reference][prefect.orion.schemas.schedules.IntervalSchedule].

 ## RRuleSchedule